 - The deferred tax recognized as a consequence of assigning the difference between the amount paid for the acquisitions carried out and the net assets acquired, recognized as a greater amount for intangible assets with a defined useful life (operating rights; Note 6).
-The reversal of said deferred tax liability will be carried out during the useful life of the assets associated with the operating rights.
-At December 31, 2022, the amount recognized for this item in the balance sheet amounts to 3,552 thousand euros (2021: 4,542 thousand euros). - The amounts recognized as a consequence of the applicability of accelerated tax amortization/depreciation which the Company availed itself of, specifically, in connection with the photovoltaic projects of Pozohondo, Los Hinojosos, Alange, Portichuelo, and Olmeda.
-At December 31, 2022, the amount recognized for this item in the balance sheet amounts to 8,266 thousand euros (2021: 10,662 thousand euros).
+The reversal of this item will be carried out during the useful life of the assets associated with said rights. - The amounts recognized as a consequence of the applicability of accelerated tax amortization/depreciation which the Company availed itself of, specifically, in connection with the photovoltaic projects of Pozohondo, Los Hinojosos, Alange, Portichuelo, and Olmeda.